jopemachine-playground/code-replacer/README.md

 #### --verbose, -v
 type: `boolean`

-print all information about the text replaced in console. default is 'false'
+Print some information about the text replaced in console. default is 'false'

 #### --once, -o
 type: `boolean`

-even if there are multiple substitution values in a line, they are replaced only once.
+Even if there are multiple substitution values in a line, they are replaced only once at first.

+default is 'false'

 #### --startLine, -sl
 type: `string`

-apply replace from that line.
+apply replacing from that line.

+(startLine will be replaced)

 #### --endLine, -el
 type: `string`

-specify end line pattern.
+specify end line.

+(endLine will not be replaced)

 #### --conf, -c
 type: `boolean`

 check the string values that you want to replace on each line.

+default is 'false'

 <img src="./image/conf.png" />

-#### --template, --t
+#### --template, --t (required)
 type: `string`

 specify template.
-see example for details.
+See example for details.

 #### --overwrite, -o
 type: `boolean`

-overwrite the source file.
+Overwrite the source file.

+It works the same as when you give dst the same value as src.

+default is 'false'

 #### --excludeReg, -x
 type: `boolean`

-specify the regular expression of the line to be excluded from the replace.
+Specify the regular expression of the line to be excluded from the replace.

+Lines corresponding to the regular expression in regexp will not be replaced.

 #### --debug
 type: `boolean`

-outputs debugging information to the `DEBUG_INFO` file
+Outputs some debugging information to the `DEBUG_INFO` file

+default is 'false'

 ## Bug reporting